On central limit theorems for Ewens-Pitman model: A quenched functional central limit theorem

 The advantage of working with $\wt K(t)$ is that given $\calP$ it is a summation of conditionally independent random variables.
-It is obvious that limit theorem concerning $\wt K(t)$ is much easier thanks to independence than those concerning $K_n$, and this fact has been exploited substantially in the analysis of $W_n$ \citep{karlin67central,durieu16infinite}.
-In the analysis of $Y_n$ however we do not exploit this independence, but instead a continuous mapping argument on functionals of a Poisson process.
+It is clear that limit theorems concerning $\wt K(t)$ are easier to prove thanks to independence than those concerning $K_n$, and this fact has been exploited substantially in the analysis of $W_n$ \citep{karlin67central,durieu16infinite}.
+In the analysis of $Y_n$, however, we do not exploit this independence, but instead use a continuous mapping argument on functionals of a Poisson process.
 The obstacle here is that the involved Poisson process takes the form of $(N(Dt))_{t\ge 0}$ where the random variable $D$ depends on the Poisson process itself.
-Most of the effort is devoted to decouple of the dependence between the two as $t\to\infty$ (Lemma \ref{lem:decouple ND} below).
-As Then we need to control the approximation of $\wt K(n)$ and $K_n$.
+Most of the effort is devoted to decoupling the dependence between the two as $t\to\infty$ (Lemma \ref{lem:decouple ND} below).
+We then need to control the difference between $\wt K(n)$ and $K_n$.
 This step is known as the de-Poissonization: often a {\em functional} central limit theorem for $\wt K$ is established, and the tightness for the functional convergence might be quite challenging to prove.